The King of Fighters '94

-The King of Fighters '94 (KOF '94) is a 1994 fighting video game developed and published by SNK for the Neo Geo MVS arcade system, AES and CD home consoles.
-It is the first game in The King of Fighters series.
-KOF '94 is a crossover featuring characters from SNK's fighting game properties Fatal Fury and Art of Fighting and also includes revised versions of characters from their older games Ikari Warriors and Psycho Soldier, as well as original characters created specifically for the game.
-The plot revolves around the eponymous tournament created by a criminal, Rugal Bernstein.
+The King of Fighters '94 (KOF '94) is a 1994 crossover fighting game developed and published by SNK for the Neo Geo arcade and home systems.
+It was released for the Neo Geo MVS arcade system, and the Neo Geo AES and CD home consoles.
+It is the first installment in The King of Fighters series.
+It features characters from SNK's previous fighting game properties, such as Fatal Fury and Art of Fighting, alongside updated versions of characters from Ikari Warriors and Psycho Soldier, and several new, original characters.
+The story centers on The King of Fighters tournament organized by the wealthy criminal Rugal Bernstein.

-SNK game designer Takashi Nishiyama brought Masanori Kuwahashi into the company after seeing his work in Irem and would turn him into the game's director.
-Initially a movie fan, Kuwahashi ended up being more interested by gaming.
-His first work in SNK was Baseball Stars Professional where he met Toyahisa Tanabe who would become the series' battle designer.
-The designers worked together into making an all star fighting game involving famous SNK figures as well original ones, most notably the Japan Team led by the new protagonist Kyo Kusanagi, a high school delinquent who specializes in martial arts involving fire.
+SNK designer Takashi Nishiyama appointed Masanori Kuwasashi as the game's director after admiring his work at Irem.
+Kuwasashi's first project at SNK was Baseball Stars Professional, where he met Toyohisa Tanabe, who would later become the series' battle designer.
+Together, they aimed to create an all-star fighting game combining established SNK characters with new ones.
+This led to the creation of the Japan Team, led by the new protagonist Kyo Kusanagi, a high school delinquent and martial artist who wields pyrokinetic powers.

-SNK developed KOF '94 with the initial idea of using several games from the company in order to attract gamers who played these games.
-The characters' designs, as well as its innovative gameplay system based on using teams of three members, were both well received.
-The success of the game allowed SNK to produce a series of sequels in The King of Fighters series, starting with The King of Fighters '95, and the series itself eventually became the flagship franchise of SNK.
-In 2004, to commemorate the tenth anniversary of the series, SNK released a remake subtitled Re-Bout for the PlayStation 2, with higher resolution graphics and 3D environments.
-KOF '94 has since been released as part of SNK Arcade Classics Vol. 1 on the PlayStation 2, PlayStation Portable and Wii, and individually for digital distribution on modern systems.
+KOF '94 was developed with the concept of bringing together characters from SNK's various properties to attract their respective fanbases.
+The game's character designs and innovative Team Battle System—where players compete using three-member teams instead of individual fighters—were widely praised by critics and players.
+The game's success prompted SNK to launch The King of Fighters series, beginning with KOF '95, which eventually became the company's flagship franchise.

+In 2004, to celebrate the tenth anniversary of the series, SNK released a remake titled The King of Fighters '94 Re-Bout for the PlayStation 2, featuring higher-resolution graphics and 3D environments.
+KOF '94 has also been included in the SNK Arcade Classics Vol. 1 compilation for the PlayStation 2, PlayStation Portable, and Wii, and is available individually for digital distribution on modern platforms.
+An Xbox version of KOF '94 Re-Bout was advertised on the back of the Samurai Shodown V manual, as an "Only on Xbox" title, but never released.